VectorInstitute/flex_model/demos/README.md

 The file `induction_heads_multigpu.py` takes in a Llama-2 HuggingFace model path and outputs two plots which visualize the per token loss and a heatmap of the induction scores across all attention heads.

-Before running the file, you might need to insert `DummyModule` from `flex_model.core` in order to store the activation maps. `DummyModule` is just an `nn.Module` that is an identity function and its primary purpose is to allow us to attach a `HookFunction` at any arbitrary point during a forward pass.
-An example of this is below
+Before running the file, you need to insert `DummyModule` from `flex_model.core` in order to store the activation maps. `DummyModule` is just an `nn.Module` that is an identity function and its purpose is to allow us to attach a `HookFunction` at any arbitrary point during a forward pass.
+An example of this is shown below:

-### Llama-2 Attention Module
 ```python
 from flex_model.core import DummyModule
 ...